garethrogers2828/goodfellas/README.md

 ## Media

-- The photos used throughout the site were taken from [pexels.com ](https://www.pexels.com/)
+- The image used throughout the site were taken from [pexels.com ](https://www.pexels.com/)